skip to main content

 1. Contracts for amounts at or above the solicitation threshold of $50,000 are executed by the Board Chair/designee and the Superintendent/designee as appropriate.

-1. The Purchasing Office will implement and maintain a contract management system that will serve as a means or repository for storing all contracts, including school-based contracts paid with school activity funds and all MOU’s.
+1. The Office of Purchasing will implement and maintain a contract management system that will serve as a means or repository for storing all contracts, including school-based contracts paid with school activity funds.

 1. The Superintendent/designee will oversee implementation and compliance with this policy, including: